Looking for a list of what to have when you welcome your puppy home? Here are some reminders along with some of our favorites.

 Travel Bed / Carrier for Car pupsaver.com sleepypod.com (for the plane) we like Gen7Pets CarryMe Carrier the soft side is flexible to fit under any airline seat, and when laid sideways the dog has more room to lay down

-Litter Box if given a choice, get a large size, remember your puppy will grow!
+Litter Box if given a choice, get an extra large size, remember your puppy will grow!

 Shampoo Earthbath makes an excellent puppy shampoo, I use it the day your puppy goes home Espana Silk grooming in a non-whitening formula